-If you’re using Google Sheets and you have a starting date and you want to add years, months, or days to it, we’ll step through how to do that.
+If you’re using Google Sheets and you want to add or subtract days, months, or years to a date, we’ll step through how to do that.

 Working with just days is simple because of the way dates are stored in Google Sheets.
 All you do is take the starting day and then you add the value to it.
 We’re going to add the value that’s in E5 to B5 and it steps that value forward by nine days.